zoot101/snapraid-daily/README.md

 If an invalid argument is specified, the script will exit.

 # Installation and Setup

 A package is provided for Debian and its derivatives.
 Note that the author has mainly tested this just on Debian itself (Bullseye, Bookworm and Trixie), but it should work on other Debian based distros ok too.
 The script has also been tested on Fedora via manual installation.

+Its highly recommended to use the package if one is running a debian based distro so the dependencies are handled automatically.

 To install the package download it from the releases page and do the following.
 It's better to use **apt** rather than **dpkg** so the dependencies will be